 Commercial Timber Permits (CTP) are timber dispositions issued pursuant to section 22 of the Forests Act, and sections 37 to 41 of the Timber Management Regulation authorizing a person to harvest Crown timber.

 The size can vary.
 Generally Commercial Timber Permits are less than 5000 m3 of timber.

 There are 264 active Commercial Timber Permits in Alberta.
-Commercial Timber Permits are allocated for both coniferous (e.g. spruce and pine) and deciduous (e.g. aspen) timber in Alberta.
+Commercial Timber Permits are allocated for both coniferous (for example, spruce and pine) and deciduous (for example, aspen) timber in Alberta.

 Difference between CTPs and Coniferous Community Timber Permits?

 Commercial Timber Permits provide timber access to operators who are not part of the Community Timber Program.